SkoolNotes/Taproot/2020HIST201/KBhHIST201Kissinger.md

             * INFERENCE: more sensible government
     * France!
         * CLAIM: lost the most by the boom of the Holy Roman Empire
+            * Near-death of HRE would allow France to expand eastwards
+            *